-(NOAA)partnered to develop a Green Infrastructure Retrofit Manual, which focuses on green infrastructure design in our region that addresses water quality, flood prevention, air quality, habitat and wildlife, health and wellness, as well as climate resiliency.
+The City of Rochester has already completed important steps that will contribute to an effective GIPS.
+In 2016, the City of Rochester, Monroe County, New York Sea Grant and the National Oceanic and Atmospheric Administration (NOAA)partnered to develop a Green Infrastructure Retrofit Manual, which focuses on green infrastructure design in our region that addresses water quality, flood prevention, air quality, habitat and wildlife, health and wellness, as well as climate resiliency.
 The manual will include guidance for design, construction, operation and maintenance of green infrastructure retrofit techniques.
 Design standards for green infrastructure practices include tree planting, porous pavement, bioretention facilities, rain gardens, green roofs, and retrofits for existing nongreen infrastructure facilities (such as drainage ponds).
 Operation and maintenance guidance will address inspection techniques, schedules, and performance monitoring.

-🛲 Water Supply System Climate Impact Study:
+Water Supply System Climate Impact Study:

-In order to understand what the impact of climate change will be on Rochester's water supply system (e.g., extreme events, changes in water quality, population changes from climate refugees), a targeted study should be performed.
+In order to understand what the impact of climate change will be on Rochester's drinking water supply system (e.g., extreme events, changes in water quality, population changes from climate refugees), a targeted study should be performed.
 Engaging the local research and science community in this effort as well as experts from the water resources community will be key component of ensuring successful implementation.
 Taking this action early in the implementation process would allow for better informed decisions to be made for all water related actions.

-Represented Water Management Practices:
+Integrated Water Management Practices: